emichael/dslabs/README.md

   handout, including the main `README` and `run-tests.py`.
 - `grading` contains scripts created by previous TAs for the course to batch grade submissions.
+- `www` contains the DSLabs website which is built with Jekyll.

 The `master` branch of this repository is not setup to be distributed to students as-is.
 The `Makefile` has targets to build the `handout` directory and